RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 ip-10-0-x-d.eu-central-1.compute.internal    eu-central-1b
 ```

-You can configure the CRD to use another value to represent the rack-zone:
+You can configure the node label to read for the rack zone by setting the `rackAwarenessNodeLabel` property:

 ```yaml
 apiVersion: app.redislabs.com/v1